comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap3_1_3mesh.rst

 .. _Gmsh: http://gmsh.info/

-Optionnal restart with mesh mapping
+Optional restart with mesh mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ECOGEN offers the possibility to initialize a simulation with the result of a previous simulation performed on a different mesh and/or a different number of CPU.